gibsonpp/GR-sslcm-data/README.md

 Comparative Survival Study \[CSS\] (McCann et al. 2022, Table A1).
-The estimates for natural-origin fish are based on an aggregate of wild fish PIT tagged throughout the Snake River basin (upstream of Lower Granite Dam); this aggregation is necessary in order to get an adequate sample size of PIT-tagged natural-origin fish.
-The estimates used in the GR-LCM for hatchery-origin fish are based on PIT-tagged hatchery smolt from the Catherine Creek population.
-(Of the hatchery-supplemented populations modeled by the GR-LCM, only Catherine Creek is included in the Comparative Survival Study.)
+The estimates for natural-origin fish are based on an aggregate of wild fish PIT tagged throughout the Snake River basin (upstream of Lower Granite Dam); this aggregation is necessary to get an adequate sample size of PIT-tagged natural-origin fish.
+The estimates used in the GR-LCM for hatchery-origin fish are based on PIT-tagged hatchery smolt from the CAT population.
+Of the hatchery-supplemented populations modeled by the GR-LCM, only CAT is included in the Comparative Survival Study.

 Additional details on source data and calculation methods are provided in McCann et al. (2022).